xapi-project/xapi-project.github.io/features/backtraces.md

 point of view the final exception should look the same, but Xapi will have a chance to see and log the whole backtrace.

-As a side-effect, it is possible to SM plugins to throw XenAPI errors directly, without interpretation by Xapi.
+As a side-effect, it is possible for SM plugins to throw XenAPI errors directly, without interpretation by Xapi.